bbudke/BB_Lab_Protocols/DNA_Fibers.md

 		- Add 1.0 ml medium containing 50 μM IdU.
 Incubate for 20 minutes.
 1. Add second label (IdU), HU, or stop:
 	- If following CldU ( → HU ) ( → IdU ) and HU was added in the last step:
-		- Wash 2X with warm PBS or warm medium, working quickly.
+		- Wash 3X with warm PBS or warm medium, working quickly.
+Use a generous wash volume so as to completely remove the HU so that forks can restart.
 		- Add 1.0 ml medium containing 50 μM IdU and any drugs or compound being studied and the vehicle in which they are dissolved.
 Incubate for 45 minutes.
 	- If following CldU → IdU ( → HU ) and adding HU:
+		- Wash 2X with warm PBS or warm medium, working quickly.
 		- Add 1.0 ml medium containing 4 mM HU and any drugs or compound being studied and the vehicle in which they are dissolved.
 Incubate for 5 hours.
 	- If following CldU → IdU ( → HU ) and adding **_not_** HU:
 		- Proceed to Collect cells step.